Acute graft-versus-host disease

 What laboratory studies should you order to help make the diagnosis and how should you interpret the results?

 Acute GVHD is a clinical diagnosis.
 Laboratory studies are not required (other than an elevated bilirubin which is necessary to diagnose liver GVHD).
+Acute GVHD biomarkers in the plasma may become useful for diagnostic and prognostic purposes in the next few years, but at present they are only used in research settings.
 However, biopsies of affected organs (skin, upper GI tract, lower GI tract, liver) can be useful in confirming the clinical impression.